 Address: Station Rise, York, YO1 6GA, United Kingdom

 Address: Dry Sand Foundry, LS11 5DL Leeds, United Kingdom

 Tel.: +44 113 322 3500

 Image: pictures ©www.jorvik-viking-centre.co.uk - photocollage © www.historiavivens.eu

 Text sources: Wikipedia, Jorvik Viking Centre

-York on Google Maps:
+York and the JORVIK Viking Centre on Google Maps:

 Video reportages and promos of the event:

 The 2018 Festival highlights to relive the dawn of Viking York

 In February 2017 Vikings from across the world descended on York for a week-long celebration of the last Viking King in York, Eric Bloodaxe at JORVIK Viking Festival.
 With an exciting programme of events inspired by this Norse monarch including; living history encampments, talks and of course dramatic combat performances there was something for everyone.